 The length of time one is unemployed depends upon a wide variety of factors, some economic and some personal.
 The economics are turning to be more favorable as high technology labor demand increases.

 Perception may be the commenter’s reality however, statistics do not support it.
 Currently, our state employs 67,000 health technology workers and indirectly creates work for another 100,000, giving us a total of 167,000 workers related to the industry.
-Let’s look at the facts proving that there will be a shortage of talent.
+Let’s look at the facts addressing the question, will there be a future shortfall in workers?

 - 1. Per capita, Minnesota is the largest health technology market in the world and has more patent grants and applications than anywhere else

 - 2. The U.S. Bureau of Labor Statistics is estimating a cumulative adjusted growth rate (CAGR) of .6% annually in the overall national employment for the ten year period 2014 – 2024.